mcollins-axway/axway-open-docs/content/en/docs/central/connect-azure-gateway/_index.md

 * `CENTRAL_URL`= **<https://central.eu-fr.axway.com>**
 * `TRACEABILITY_HOST`= **ingestion-lumberjack.visibility.eu-fr.axway.com:453**

-## Connect Azure API Management services to AMPLIFY Central
+## Connect Azure API Management services to amplify Central

-The following is a high-level overview of the required steps to connect Azure API Management services to AMPLIFY Central:
+The following is a high-level overview of the required steps to connect Azure API Management services to amplify Central:

 * Create an Azure Service principal
-* Create a service account for the agent to communicate with the AMPLIFY platform
+* Create a service account for the agent to communicate with the amplify platform
 * Create an environment to group the APIs
 * Pull the agent from Docker
 * Update the Azure agent YAML file or use an environment variable file to configure the access to Azure.